livz/livz.github.io/_tips/Chrome-disable-swipe-navigation.md

 ## Overview

 Google Chrome on MacOS implements backward/forward navigation in the browser history using *__two-finger swipe on the trackpad or Magic Mouse__*.
 This is enabled by default and you're probably already aware of it.
-Swipe navigation is very useful in general in other applications, but in Chrome I've noticed that I would accidentally trigger it very often,especially while scrolling through long text boxes, or when scrolling a bit sideways instead of completely vertical.
+Swipe navigation is very useful in general in other applications, but in Chrome I've noticed that I would _accidentally trigger it very often_, especially while scrolling through long text boxes, or when scrolling a bit sideways instead of completely vertical.

 Luckily, this is very easy to fix: